-EXPLAINER: So much buzz, but what is critical race theory?
+Explainer: So much buzz, but what is critical race theory?

 The architects of the theory argue that the United States was founded on the theft of land and labor and that federal law has preserved the unequal treatment of people on the basis of race.
 Proponents also believe race is culturally invented, not biological.

-Kimberlé Crenshaw, executive director of the African American Policy Forum, a social justice think tank based in New York City, was one of the early proponents.
+Kimberly Crenshaw, executive director of the African American Policy Forum, a social justice think tank based in New York City, was one of the early proponents.
 Initially, she says, it was “simply about telling a more complete story of who we are.”

 IS CRITICAL RACE THEORY BEING TAUGHT IN SCHOOLS?